jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 A special note to the tech community.
 Disruption isn't enough anymore.
-I applaud the movement for opening up many gates, but it's also mainly replaced low-hanging fruit like consumer goods and done nothing for entire industries like legal services, government regulations, or corporate employment.
-And most of our lives are controlled by lawyers, bureaucrats, human resource reps who depend on 19th century technology; they'll never disrupt themselves, why would they?
+While it's done so much to tear down many gates, it mainly replaced low-hanging fruit like consumer goods and done little for entire industries like legal services, government regulations, or corporate employment.
+Lawyers, bureaucrats, human resource reps who work behind the gates of 19th century technology will never disrupt themselves, why would they?

-To put things into context, techvolution is more powerful disruption.
-It turns the user being sued, using a regulation, working for a company, into full-blown player god whose fully informed, empowered, and accountable to make choices that change our society.
-Uber and Airbnb are a small example of what it'll take to establish the Internet Age.
-Only with an empowered Main Street will you protagonists be able to continue the digital revolution.
+Techvolution is the next step after disruption.
+By empowering Main Street we get more innovation faster.
+Only the people hiring lawyers, voting for regulations, working for a company, can overcome antagonists—if they're fully informed, empowered, and accountable to make choices that change our society.
+Uber and Airbnb are a small examples of what I'm talking about.
+But there's a lot more to go.
+Only with an empowered Main Street will you protagonists keep the digital revolution going.

 ## Mass-Production Replaced by Mass-Collaboration Makes Us Happy